by Alex Friedmann*

 The Ninth Circuit Court of Appeals held on November 23, 2015 that Fed.R.Civ.P.
 15 operates substantively, not chronologically, allowing a plaintiff to amend in whatever order he or she deems fit, provided there is compliance with the requirements of the rule.

 Before the court was the appeal of Sergio C. Ramirez, who had sued the County of San Bernadino, its sheriff and several deputies.
 He alleged that San Bernadino sheriff’s deputies stopped him in his driveway and “allegedly beat, tased and detained him despite his compliance with their commands.”
 He spent 15 days in jail and two different immigration detention centers before being released.

 The merits of his claims, however, were not at issue in Ramirez’s appeal.
 Rather, it focused on the district court’s dismissal after the case was removed from state court.
 After being removed, the parties entered into a written stipulation that provided Ramirez could amend his complaint to dismiss certain defendants.
 The district court altered the time to amend from twenty to ten days.

 Once the First Amended Complaint was filed on May 22, 2013, the defendants moved to dismiss and for a more definite statement.
-Under local rule 7-9, Ramirez ...
+Under local rule 7-9, Ramirez was required ...